viva64/homebrew-pvs-studio/README.md

 ## C# analyzer

 The PVS-Studio C# analyzer requires .NET SDK 5.0 and the PVS-Studio C++ analyzer (pvs-studio) installed on a machine.
-The .NET Core SDK for macOS can be downloaded from [this page](https://dotnet.microsoft.com/download/dotnet/5.0).
+The .NET SDK for macOS can be downloaded from [this page](https://dotnet.microsoft.com/download/dotnet/5.0).

 Installation commands: